plugrbase/statamic-environment-bar/README.md

 <!-- /statamic:hide -->

-This addons adds an environment bar to the control panel so thet you know what in which environment you are woking.
+This addons adds an environment bar to the control panel so that you know your working environment.
 You can change the colors, texts ann enable / disable the bar per environment.

 # Installation